-Big River Lyrics
+Big River Vinyl Memories.

-Johnny Cash Big River Lyrics
+Johnny Cash Big River Vinyl Memories

 Big River was released as a single by Sun Records from the album "Sings the Songs That Made Him Famous" and went as high as #4 on the Billboard country music charts.
-The song remained on the charts for 14 weeks.
-There was a verse omitted from the original recording that was later performed during Johnny's live performances.

-Big River Lyrics Story - by Rosanne Cash.
+Story Line - by Rosanne Cash.

 Big River Story as told by Rosanne Cash at vinyl record memories.